davidzhao1015/zhao1015-david.github.io/about-obesity-predict.md

 ---
 - Dr. Anita Kozyrskyj supervised the study and advised on the proposed methodologies.
 - Dr. Myrtha Reyna and Dr. Wendy Lou provided statistical counseling.

+## Appendix
+---
+The information of environment, R version and packages is [here](assets/pdf/r-packages-infant-obesity-prediction-2021-10-30.pdf).